demogorgon1/plantbasedgames-io/blog/content/posts/10-modding-trolddom-getting-started.md

 The possibility of modifying Trolddom has been around since the start, but it has been quite an obscure feature.
 Recently some players have been trying their luck with it, so I decided it was time to streamline the procedure a bit.
 Patch 1.0.12 hopefully makes everything a bit simpler.
 This blog post is the first in a series where I try to show how things in the game can be changed.

+> Note from the future: ```tpublic-util.exe``` is no longer included when you get Trolddom on Steam.
+Apparently it triggered some people's overly zealous anti-virus programs.
+I've updated this post accordingly.

 ## What do I need?
-Previously you'd need to build your own tools with CMake and Visual Studio (or another C++ compiler if not on Windows), but luckily you don't need to have either of those two things on your computer anymore.
-The only thing you'll need is git and a copy of Trolddom.
+* A copy of Trolddom for the binary data to extend.
+* git for the source data that you can modify.
 If you've never heard about git you probably need to do a quick google about it before continuing.
 I'm going to assume that you're using a command prompt for this, but you could obviously do everything in a GUI if you wanted to.
+* Download ```tpublic-util.exe``` that matches your version of Trolddom from https://github.com/demogorgon1/trolddom-public/releases.
+Be careful that you always have the correct version of the utility.
+Backward or forward compatibility is not guaranteed.

 ## Getting the public repository
 1. Open a command prompt.